Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE/PvP

 Witherhoard’s biggest strength is that it has no real weakness.
 This Grenade Launcher can be used to deal damage over time, blight enemies, and is even a solid enough add-clear weapon.
-If you find yourself wondering what top slot Exotic to use, there’s a good chance Witherhoard is the right choice.
+The addition of a Legendary equivalent has hurt it slightly, but if you find yourself wondering what top slot Exotic to use, there’s still a good chance Witherhoard is the right choice.

 Best Destiny 2 Exotic Energy Weapons

-These are the best Energy slot Exotic weapons to use in Destiny 2: Into The Light to be competitive in the current meta:
+These are the best Energy slot Exotic weapons to use in Destiny 2 The Final Shape to be competitive in the current meta:

 Primary Weapons